 My not so neurologically normal dog is an amazing example of the brain and addictions.
 She gets fixated on things and she will keep going until she gets her fix.
-My husband recently bought a new toy for the dogs.
+I recently bought a new toy for the dogs.
 My Abnormal dog loved the toy.
-We both went to bed and she continued to play with the toy.
-It was loud so my husband finally took it away so that we could sleep.
-He put it on the night stand.
+I went to bed and she continued to play with the toy.
+It was loud so I finally took it away so that I could sleep.
+I put it on the night stand.
 She proceed to search the room for the toy.
 She finally found it so he moved it to inside the cabinet.
 She was relentless look for the toy for another 5 hours.
-Finally at 2 am my husband gave her the toy.
+Finally at 2 am I gave her the toy.
 She played with it for 5 min then cuddled the toy and finally went to sleep.
 She really wanted this toy.
 She could not rest without it.
 This is what addictions are like.

 When we are addicted to something we cannot help our minds from craving and wanting this fix.
 The only way to satisfy it is to give into the desire which facilitates worsening of the addiction.
 Some of us are born with brains that become easily addicted.
 It is just the way we are wired.
 The best thing we can do is prevent the addiction in the first place.
 But what about after the addiction has started.
 When that addiction is set.
 You cannot undo it.
 Furthermore how does God view addictions?

 We all have addictions at various levels and severities.
 This is just the way our brains are wired.
 But many addictions cause harm to our bodies.
 This is the test I use to tell whether an addiction is something that God disproves of.
 If the addiction is causing harm to our body or others bodies than it is unhealthy.
 God does not like us harming our bodies.
 He wants us to protect and attempt to keep our bodies/ minds healthy.
 Therefore he does not like addictions.
 If your addiction is harming your body or someone else’s body it is sinful.